'Anarchist' convicted in Ohio bridge bomb plot

 Assistant U.S. Attorney Duncan Brown questioned Stafford’s assertion that he did not know about the plan, arguing, “He was not an unknowing, unwitting dupe.”

-Stafford is due to be sentenced on September 11 before U.S. District Court Judge David D. Dowd Jr.
+Stafford is due to be sentenced on Sept.
+11 before U.S. District Court Judge David D. Dowd Jr. (Editing by David Bailey, Toni Reinhold)